 Broke backpackers go nuts for a great work exchange opportunity – and you should too!

-Work exchanges have become super popular as more and more empty-handed backpackers are looking for ways to stay on the road for a little while longer.
+Volunteer exchanges and Workaway programs have become super popular as more and more empty-handed backpackers are looking for ways to stay on the road for a little while longer.
 Getting the chance to work and live for free?
 MIND-BLOWING.

 The absolute ace thing about work exchanges is that they usually don’t require you to have any specific skills, so they’re open to anyone with a Bob the Builder attitude. (“Yes, we can!”)
 They’re also catered to travellers so that you have time to explore, not just grind.

 How to find a work exchange job, though, that’s the pickle.
 Many sites have popped up to help connect you, the traveller, to a work host (and maybe your future BFF).
-While Workaway might be the most popular site, there are tons of other ones that are just as great but don’t get quite as much air time.
+While this platform might be the most popular site, there are tons of other Workaway alternatives that are just as great – but don’t get quite as much air time.

 So, here it is: a round-up of the best work exchange sites that are like Workaway but are NOT Workaway (because we believe in equal opportunity).